Climate Scenarios

 What is a climate scenario?

-Within Portfolio Analytics, the user has the ability to toggle between the three aforementioned climate change scenarios, each of which depicts a different socioeconomic "pathway," i.e., development across the 21st century.
+AlphaGeo utilizes the most up-to-date climate projection guidelines set forth by the Intergovernmental Panel on Climate Change.
+Users have the ability to toggle between the three climate change scenarios, each of which depicts a different socioeconomic "pathway," i.e., development across the 21st century.

 • update to scenario RCP4.5

 • CO2 emissions hover around current levels before beginning to decline by mid-century.
 Socio-economic factors follow their historical trends, with no significant change.
 Progress toward sustainability is slow, with disparate development and income growth.
 Under this scenario, temperatures rise by 2.7°C by the end of the century.
-Challenges for adaptation: high Challenges for mitigation: high
+Challenges for adaptation: low Challenges for mitigation: low

 • updated scenario that closes gap between RCP6.0 and RCP8.5

 • Greenhouse gas emissions and temperatures keep regularly increasing, with CO2 emissions almost doubling from current levels by 2100.
-By the end of the century, average temperatures have risen by 3.6°C. Challenges for adaptation: high Challenges for mitigation: low
+By the end of the century, average temperatures have risen by 3.6°C. Challenges for adaptation: medium Challenges for mitigation: medium

 • updated scenario RCP8.5